-For the purpose of this Act, words and terms shall have the following meaning:
+For the purpose of this Act, words and terms shall have the following meaning

-- 1. Personal data: Any data relating to the data subject (identified or identifiable), i.e. information that can be traced directly or indirectly to a specific individual, deceased or living. - 2.
-Processing: Any operation or set of operations, which is performed upon personal data, whether the processing is manual or automatic. - 3.
-File: Any structured set of personal data where data on individual persons can be found. - 4.
-Controller: The party that determines the purposes of the processing of personal data, the equipment that is used, the method of the processing and other usage of the data. - 5.
-Processor: The party that processes personal data on behalf of the controller. - 6.
-Electronic surveillance: Surveillance, which is constant or regularly repeated, and incorporates the monitoring of individuals, with the use of remote controlled or automatic equipment, and takes place in a public area or where a limited number of people normally traverses.
-The concept entails: - a. surveillance which leads to, shall or may lead to the processing of personal data, and - b. tv surveillance which is conducted by using cameras, web cams or other comparable equipment, without any collection of recorded material or any other actions equal to processing personal data.
-1) - 7.
-Consent: A specific, unambiguous declaration, which is given freely by an individual, signifying that he agrees to the processing of particular personal data relating to him, and that he is aware of the purpose of the processing, how it will be conducted, how data protection will be ensured, that the individual can withdraw his consent, etc.
+- 1 Personal data Any data relating to the data subject (identified or identifiable), i.e. information that can be traced directly or indirectly to a specific individual, deceased or living - 2 Processing Any operation or set of operations, which is performed upon personal data, whether the processing is manual or automatic - 3 File Any structured set of personal data where data on individual persons can be found - 4 Controller The party that determines the purposes of the processing of personal data, the equipment that is used, the method of the processing and other usage of the data - 5 Processor The party that processes personal data on behalf of the controller - 6 Electronic surveillance Surveillance, which is constant or regularly repeated, and incorporates the monitoring of individuals, with the use of remote controlled or automatic equipment, and takes place in a public area or where a limited number of people normally traverses.
+The concept entails - a surveillance which leads to, shall or may lead to the processing of personal data, and - b tv surveillance which is conducted by using cameras, web cams or other comparable equipment, without any collection of recorded material or any other actions equal to processing personal data 1) - 7 Consent A specific, unambiguous declaration, which is given freely by an individual, signifying that he agrees to the processing of particular personal data relating to him, and that he is aware of the purpose of the processing, how it will be conducted, how data protection will be ensured, that the individual can withdraw his consent, etc - 8 Sensitive data - a Data on origin, skin colour, race, political opinions, religious beliefs and other life philosophies - b Data on whether a man has been suspected of, indicted for, prosecuted for or convicted of a punishable offence - c Health data, including genetic data and data on use of alcohol, medical drugs and narcotics